KanzaTahreem/Color-Flipper/README.md

 # Color Flipper

-> A color flipper that will change the color of background when user clicks on the button.
+> An app that changes the background color when user clicks on the button

 ## Built With